dataluscorp/browser/docs/code-quality/coding-style/coding_style_cpp.rst

 Header files
 ------------

-Since the Firefox code base is huge and uses a monolithic build, it is of utmost importance for keeping build times reasonable to limit the number of included files in each translation unit to the required minimum.
+Since the Datalus code base is huge and uses a monolithic build, it is of utmost importance for keeping build times reasonable to limit the number of included files in each translation unit to the required minimum.
 Exported header files need particular attention in this regard, since their